redxaxder/7DRL2023/plans.md

       is above the threshold, this NPC switches to SUPPORT/OPPOSE
     - if both SUPPORT and OPPOSE cross the threshold, switch to NEUTRAL
   - some NPCs have alliances/grudges
+    - each of these has a percent chance
-    - an alliance causes their conection to be restored at the start of the next dance
+    - an alliance gives a chance for their conection to be restored after the dance ends (before propagation)
     - a grudge similarly breaks the connection
   - you win the game if at the end a set of key NPCs are ON
   - after every night there is one "round" of contagion calculation